yuhonghong66/ModelZoo/TransferLearning/PASCALVOC/readme.md

 ## Introduction

-Deep neural networks have been able to acheive state of the art performance on various canonical artificial intelligence tasks.
+Deep neural networks have been able to achieve state of the art performance on various canonical artificial intelligence tasks.
 It is often the case that training these models can take a long time and require a large, labeled dataset.
 Once trained on one task, the learned parameters of a model can be used to seed the layers of a new, hybrid model which